Encopresis: Diagnosis

-The DSM-IV recognizes two subtypes: with constipation and overflow incontinence, and without constipation and overflow incontinence.
+The DSM-5 recognizes two subtypes: with constipation and overflow incontinence (retentive encopresis), and without constipation and overflow incontinence (non retentive encopresis).
 In the subtype with constipation, the feces are usually poorly formed and leakage is continuous, and this occurs both during sleep and waking hours.
 In the type without constipation, the feces are usually well-formed, soiling is intermittent, and feces are usually deposited in a prominent location.
 This form may be associated with oppositional defiant disorder (ODD) or conduct disorder, or may be the consequence of large anal insertions, or more likely due to chronic encopresis that has radically desensitized the colon and anus.

 Treatment

 Many pediatricians will recommend the following three-pronged approach to the treatment of encopresis associated with constipation: